wbossw/wbossw/README.md

 📅 **Year:** 2026

-🛡️ Certificate awarded for the responsible disclosure of a **High Severity Race Condition** affecting the QryptLab platform.
-The vulnerability allowed concurrent requests to bypass application logic, potentially resulting in unauthorized actions.
-The finding was responsibly disclosed through the Bug Bounty program and validated by the security team.
+🎯 Certificate awarded for responsibly disclosing a **High Severity Race Condition** affecting the QryptLab platform.
+The vulnerability allowed concurrent requests to bypass application logic, resulting in unauthorized actions.
+The report was validated through the Vulnerability Disclosure Program.

 </td>